ElinaBoman/rootme/README.md

 - User actions are met with corresponding toast message

 ## Structural Plane
-This project was built form a Code Institute Walktrough project called Boutique Ado.
-After having all functionallity in place from Boutique Ado I started to create my own project.
+This project was built from a Code Institute Walkthrough project called Boutique Ado.
+After having all functionality in place from Boutique Ado I started to create my own project.
 To make this project into my own I redesigned the front end and then had my own functions on the backend.
 Most of the design has been built with Bootstrap.

 ## Skeleton & Surface Planes
 ### Wireframes
-For this project I created Wireframes with Balsamiq tool.
-I decided to do this for pages that would need more stucture depending on wireframe size.
+For this project I created Wireframes with the Balsamiq tool.
+I decided to do this for pages that would need more structure depending on wireframe size.
 The wireframes were only a tool to plan the structure and do not represent the finished product.
 <details>
 <summary>Home</summary>